BitcoinSchema/1sat-ordinals/fungible-tokens/shrug.md

 | Present | 0 | Minting authority |
 | Present | > 0 | Token value |

-There is no explicit burn operation.
 Tokens are burned by spending them without creating matching outputs.

 ## Amounts

 Amounts are script numbers — the same little-endian format Bitcoin's arithmetic opcodes work with, so `OP_BIN2NUM` or `OP_ADD` can use the pushed value as-is.
-They must be minimally encoded and non-negative, and there is no upper limit: script numbers have no fixed width, and shrug does not add one.
-An amount of zero is not a token value; it marks the output as a minting authority.
+They must be minimally encoded and non-negative, and there is no upper limit: script numbers have no fixed width.
+An amount of zero marks the output as a minting authority rather than a token value.

 Since amounts have no width limit, software that adds them up must use arithmetic that cannot overflow.

 ## Metadata

-The prefix carries no display information — no symbol, icon, or decimals.
-That belongs in a separate document: a CBOR inscription on the deploy output with content type `application/shrug+cbor`.
+Display information — symbol, icon, and decimal precision — lives in its own document: a CBOR inscription on the deploy output with content type `application/shrug+cbor`.

 | Key | CBOR type | Description |
 |---|---|---|